MaggieFungly/football-data-analytics/goal_scoring_both_teams/lightgbm_intro.md

 ## Goal Scoring Opportunity Prediction with LightGBM

-The presented model uses LightGBM to forecast the likelihood of a goal occurring following a sequence of actions executed by both offensive and defensive teams.
+The presented model uses LightGBM to predict the probability of a goal occurring following a sequence of actions executed by both offensive and defensive teams.

 ### Terminology